-Graduate course work (500- and 600-level courses) reported as an "I" (incomplete) must be completed within one calendar year.
+Graduate course work (500 and 600 level courses) reported as an "I" (incomplete) must be completed within one calendar year.
 At the time the "I" grade is given, the student must complete a "Request for Grade of Incomplete" form.
 The form first serves as a record of the "I" grade and the work required to complete it.
-When the student has completed the work, the instructor initiates a "Change of Grade" authorization.
+When the student has completed the work, the form then serves as a change-of-grade authorization.

-If the work specified on the form is not completed within one calendar year, the "I" grade (500- and 600-level courses) becomes part of the student's permanent transcript.
+If the work specified on the form is not completed within one calendar year, the "I" grade (500 and 600 level courses) becomes part of the student's permanent transcript.
 The student is not allowed to complete the course work as specified on the "Incomplete" form.
 The student may, however, repeat the course after the "I" has become permanent, by reregistering, paying fees, and fulfilling all course requirements.
 The grade for the repeated course appears on the transcript but does not replace the permanent "I."

-Repeating ASU Courses.
+Repeating ASU courses.
 Graduate students (degree or nondegree) may retake any courses at any level at ASU, but all grades remain on the student transcript as well as in GPA calculations.

+Standards and retention

-Standards and Retention.
-To be eligible for a degree, a student must achieve two GPAs of 3.00 or better.
+To be eligible for a degree, a student must achieve two GPAs of "B" (3.00) or better.
 The first GPA is based on all courses numbered 500 or higher that appear on the transcript.
 (Courses noted as deficiencies in the original letter of admission are not included.)
 The second GPA is based on all courses that appear on the program of study.